How Often Should I Change My Furnace Filter?

 What Causes an Air Filter to Get Dirty?

-Depending on where you live, there’s a chance you’ll either use your air conditioner or furnace almost every single day of the year or only during the summer and winter months — which is the case for most homeowners here in Middletown, Ohio.
-That being said, when your HVAC system is in use, there are a few factors that can cause your furnace filters to get dirty.
-One of those is the presence of airborne contaminants and allergens — such as airborne particles of dirt, pet dander, and airborne dust.
+When your HVAC system is in use, there are a few factors that can cause your furnace filters to get dirty.
+One of those is the presence of airborne contaminants and allergens—such as airborne particles of dirt, pet dander, and airborne dust.

 Now, you might be saying to yourself, “How can dirt make its way into my furnace filter?”
 Simple: by walking inside with your shoes on.
-Think about it like this — whatever you walked through with your footwear on will wander into your home and latch to your flooring.
+Think about it like this—whatever you walked through with your footwear on will wander into your home and onto your flooring.
 And the minute you walk around, it will go airborne.

 Another thing to consider is how often you clean your home.
-Dust, as it’s known, is a by-product of matter.
-If the dust is not cleaned, it makes its way into your air ducts — where it will eventually meet your furnace filter.
-And if your furnace filter isn’t replaced often, then dust can bog down the performance of your HVAC system, causing excess energy consumption in addition to hindering your indoor air quality.
+Dust, as it’s known, is a byproduct of matter.
+If the dust is not cleaned, it makes its way into your air ducts—where it will eventually meet your furnace filter.
+And if your furnace filter isn’t replaced often, then dust can bog down the performance of your HVAC system, causing excess energy consumption in addition to hindering your indoor air quality and causing issues that require heating repair.

 How Often Should I Change the Air Filter in My House?

-Typically, you should change your furnace filter about every one to three months.
-Doing this will not only lessen the chances of allergens being circulated through your home’s air supply, but it will even help your HVAC equipment work much more efficiently — saving you money on your monthly energy bills.
+Most Middletown, OH, homes use standard 1-inch or 2-inch filters, which means you should change your furnace filter about every one to three months.
+Doing this will not only lessen the chances of allergens being circulated through your home’s air supply, but it will even help your HVAC equipment work much more efficiently—saving you money on your monthly energy bills and reducing your chances of needing emergency repairs.

-Of course, there are other factors that impact how often you need to change your furnace filter.
-Consider the following when determining a replacement schedule for your home’s furnace filter:
+While it’s helpful to know how long your filter should last, there are other factors that impact how often you need to change your furnace filter.
+Consider the following when determining a replacement schedule for your home’s furnace filter so you can avoid causing problems that lead to furnace repair:

 Types of Air Filters